flametaichou/flametaichou.github.io/_posts/2024-04-20-jenkins-theme-generator.md

 [theme-manager](https://plugins.jenkins.io/theme-manager/),
 allow you to upload your own custom CSS.

-Additionally, there are many tools, such as Chrome extensions, that can be used to change a website's CSS styles and don't require you to be a Jenkins administrator.
+Additionally, there are many tools, such as Chrome extensions, that can be used to change the CSS styles of a website and don't require you to be a Jenkins administrator.

 ### Making of